Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 2. Noise Training

 Figure out which noises your dog is reacting to and work on creating these noises yourself to get your dog used to hearing them.
 If your dog is reactive to stomping feet, jingling keys, or doorbells, it is easy to recreate these noises yourself.
 Start these noises at a low volume while calmly speaking to your dog.
-As they behave and calm down, reward them with a treat.
+Reward calm behavior, such as remaining relaxed or not reacting, with treats.

 Slowly increase the level of volume as your dog improves their reaction to the noises you are making.
 This type of noise training will take a few sessions to condition a new type of response from your dog, so having patience is important.